 Extemporaneous Speaking: In each round the contestant will draw three topics and select one to speak on.
-The contestant will have 30 minutes to prepare a 4-7 minute speech.
-The topics will be based on current events (national and international) since November 1, 2014.
+The contestant will have 30 minutes to prepare a 4-7-minute speech.
+The topics will be based on current events (national and international.
 Limited note card use is acceptable.